tstillwell/appengine_multiblog/templates/README.md

 When the template is rendered, it evaluates any expressions and replaces the expression blocks with the results.

-For more info on designing jinja templates see the jinja2 templatesd docs http://jinja.pocoo.org/docs/2.9/templates/
+For more info on designing jinja templates see the jinja2 template design docs http://jinja.pocoo.org/docs/2.9/templates/